Scoliosis in Older Patients

 Neurofibromatosis and Scoliosis

-Neurofibromatosis and Scoliosis: Neurofibromatosis (NF) is a genetic disorder that affects the growth and development of nerve tissues.
-Unfortunately, it can cause the formation of tumors on nerves throughout the body, including within the spine.
-Additionally, one...
+Neurofibromatosis and Scoliosis: Neurofibromatosis (NF) is a gene disorder that impacts nerve growth.
+Sadly, it can lead to tumors on nerves across the body, including in the spine.
+It also often causes scoliosis, a sideways spine curve.
+In addition, NF is marked by...

 Core Strengthening Exercises for Spine Conditions